arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 Now we can test this unit class <strong>without any stubbing or mocking</strong>.
 Extremely convenient, isn't it?

-Afterwards, we have to provide aspect code to link it with our use case.
+Afterwards, we have to provide aspect code to link with our use case.
 So, we create `SnippetsUseCaseGlue` class:

 ```
 #!ruby